Sezsie/AI_Group_Projects/README.md

 # AI_Group_Projects
-A suite of homework and practice projects done in an academic setting for an AI survey course.
+# A collection of miscellaneous machine learning projects done for an academic AI course.